Design, Implementation and Evaluation of an External Pose-Tracking System for Underwater Cameras: System design

 \subsection{Vive Setup}

 The so-called lighthouses of the Vive system emit light sweeps, which are detected by the photo diodes of the controllers.
 The horizontal and vertical angle to the lighthouse can be calculated from the measured time of arrival and thus the absolute pose can be determined in real time.
 In addition, IMU measurements are merged into the pose calculation to improve the precision of relative movements.
-Their arrangement is selected in such a way that the center of the measurement environment with the water tank is optimally located in the tracking area.
-This also takes into account that the user of the system does not stand between the lighthouses field of view and the controllers during the measurement.
-The lighthouses are mounted at a height of 2.3 meters above the floor, with a distance of about 4.2 meters between them.
+The arrangement of the lighthouses is selected in such a way that the center of the measurement environment with the water tank is optimally located in the tracking area.
+This also considers that the user of the system does not stand between the lighthouses field of view and the controllers during the measurement.
+The lighthouses are mounted at a height of 2.3 meters above the floor, with about 4.2 meters between them.
 In this setup, we did not observe any problems stemming from reflections from the water surface.
 The surroundings of the measurement setup and the tracking area of the lighthouses with the cone-shaped coloring in magenta for the first lighthouse and cyan for the second lighthouse are shown in \autoref{fig:roomOverview}.